medic/cht-core/README.md

 ```

-### Push the couchapp
+### Push the application

-`grunt dev` will build and deploy the webapp and also watch for changes and refresh the deploy if any are detected.
+`grunt dev` will build and deploy the webapp, then watch for changes and redeploy when necessary.

 ### Start medic-sentinel

 ```
-cd sentinel
+cd medic-sentinel
 npm install
 export COUCH_URL=http://admin:pass@localhost:5984/medic
 node ./server.js